Slide 1 Slide 2 Slide 3 Slide 4 Slide 5 Slide 6

 If you attach Editomat to an MS Word document, you will edit the document in word, and can use MS Word's Save features.

-If you Import your text from word and edit it in Editomat's main text window, you can either Export the revised document back into Word,
+If you Import your text from word and edit it in Editomat's main text window, you can either Export the revised document back into Word, or you can use Editomat's File/Save support to save your work as a text document.

 Recently used files